UniversalScientificTechnologies/LABDOS01/README.md

 Simply connect the device to your computer USB port using a USB A-C cable.
 The device should appear as a virtual serial line on your computer.
 On a Linux computer, the device should connect itself.
 For computers with windows, you will need to install a driver for [FTDI USB](https://ftdichip.com/drivers/) converter.

-## Output protocol
+This mode is especially suitable for interactive testing of silicon-based detector setup.
+E.g. experiments on accelerators, short-term flights or balloon or UAV experiments where external logging unit is available.

+### Output data format
 The data output format is defined in the following table.

 ### Data readout
-We have prepared a simple python script for reading and logging data from SPACEDOS03A spectrograph.
+We have prepared a simple python script for interactive reading and logging data from LABDOS01 spectrograph during an experiment.

+## Stand-alone use
+Device contains SDcard, which could be used do data logging in stand-alone use.
+In that case the LABDOS01 needs an external power supply.
+That mode could be used for short-term demonstrating of SPACEDOS, AIRDOS or GEODOS variants of that device.

 ## Technical details
 Device uses [USTSIPIN02](https://github.com/ust-modules/USTSIPIN02) which is core of range of UST dosimeters specialized to specific applicaion like AIRDOS or SPACEDOS.